Building HIPAA-Compliant AI Applications for Healthcare

 There are many other use cases of AI in healthcare:

-• Image analysis to detect tumors, fractures, blood clots, etc
+• Image analysis to detect cancer with AI, fractures, blood clots, etc

 • Pattern recognition to detect diseases early on